mpi4py/mpi4py-fft/docs/source/dft.rst

 transform first along axis 1, once for each of the indices in :math:`j_0`.
 Afterwords the transform is executed along axis 0.
-The two steps are more easily understood if we break things up a little bit and write the forward transform in :eq:`2dfourier` as
+The two steps are more easily understood if we break things up a little bit and write the forward transform in :eq:`2dfourier` in two steps as

 .. math::
+    :label: forward2

     \tilde{u}_{j_0,k_1} &= \frac{1}{N_1}\sum_{j_1 \in \textbf{j}_1} u_{j_0,j_1} e^{-2\pi i \omega_1}, \quad \forall \, k_1 \in \textbf{k}_1, \\
     \hat{u}_{k_0,k_1} &= \frac{1}{N_0}\sum_{j_0 \in \textbf{j}_0} \tilde{u}_{j_0,k_1} e^{-2\pi i \omega_0}, \quad \forall \, k_0 \in \textbf{k}_0.

-The inverse transform
-if performed in the other order, axis 0 first and then 1.
+The backward (inverse) transform if performed in the opposite order, axis 0 first and then 1.
 The order is actually arbitrary, but this is how is is usually computed.
 With mpi4py-fft the order of the directional transforms can easily be configured.